-This product, catalogue no. 46-002-XIE, is available for free in electronic format.
-To obtain a single issue, visit our website at www.statcan.ca and select Publications.
+This product, Catalogue no. 46-002-X, is available free in electronic format.
+To obtain a single issue, visit our website at www.statcan.ca and select "Publications" > "Free Internet publications."

 Frequency: Monthly / ISSN 1481-5354

 For information on the wide range of data available from Statistics Canada, please call our national inquiries line at 1-800-263-1136.